-The Special Review Committee (SRC) shall attempt to resolve the grievance on an informal basis,

-including interviews with both parties.
-Should the grievance remain unresolvedHfor the formal resolution process , the Committee

-shall make its recommendations in writing to the complainant, head of the academic unit or
+The SRC shall attempt to resolve the grievance on an informal basis.
+The SRC may, in its discretion, require the parties to participate in mediation (NDSU Policy 350.5) and/or use other dispute resolution options available through the University Ombudsperson.
+Should the grievance remain unresolved after mediation and/or informal dispute resolution, then the SRC shall proceed to the formal resolution process.

+Hearings for the formal resolution process shall be scheduled as expeditiously as possible and with due regard for the schedule of both parties.
+Grievances involving faculty who hold academic year (AY) appointments will normally not be held during summer semester unless the faculty member has a summer appointment.
+The grievant bears the burden of proving that there has been a violation of policy or established practice.
+The SRC shall report its findings and recommendations in writing within 21 days of the completion of the hearing to the grievant, the respondent, the President, the Provost and to the administrator who is the respondent's immediate supervisor.

-program area, dean, or academic vice president, and president.5.1 The Special Review Committee (SRC) shall consist of the following members:
+The SRC shall consist of the following members:

-5.1.1 Three members, none of whom can be from the same Department as the grievant, shall be chosen from a pool selected by the Faculty Senate Executive Committee on an annual basis.
+(a) Three members, none of whom can be from the same Department as the grievant, shall be chosen from a pool selected by the Faculty Senate Executive Committee on an annual basis.
 This pool shall be comprised of tenured faculty members (two from each of the colleges in the University), for one-year terms coinciding with the term of the President of the Faculty Senate.
 Any faculty member may serve up to four successive terms in such a position.

-5.1.2 The Special Review Committee Chair shall be selected by the President of the Faculty Senate.
+(b) The SRC Chair shall be selected by the President of the Faculty Senate.

-The grievant shall select one member from the pool and the person against whom the grievance is brought shall select the other member from the pool.
+(c) The grievant shall select one member from the pool and the person against whom the grievance is brought shall select the other member from the pool.
 The Committee shall judge any allegation of bias or conflict of interest.
 In the event that an individual member is judged by the Committee to be biased or to have a conflict of interest in a specific case, the Committee shall replace the member with a substitute member for that case.

-5.1.3 Emeritus professors are eligible for memberships on the SRC.
+(d) Emeritus professors are eligible for memberships on the SRC.

-Faculty holding administrative appointments are not eligible for membership on the SRC.
-"Administrative appointment" includes appointments as President, Vice President, Dean, Associate or Assistant Dean, Department Chair or Head, or Associate or Assistant Department Chair or Head of an Academic Unit.5.2 In the event of a dispute as to whether an action is a matter related to tenure or promotion
+(e) Faculty holding administrative appointments are not eligible for membership on the SRC.
+"Administrative appointment" includes appointments as President, Vice President, Dean, Associate or Assistant Dean, Department Chair or Head, or Associate or Assistant Department Chair or Head of an Academic Unit.

-or is subject to grievance, the university or faculty member subject to the action request an interpretation from the Standing Committee on Faculty Rights by filing a writrequest for an opinion.
-The Committee, after reviewing the matter and consideringwritten argument from either party, shall issue its opinion within thirty calendar days of ttime of the filing of the request for an opinio

-6. The final decision will be made by the Provost so long as the grievance is not against the Provost or any individual who reports directly to the Provost.
+The final decision will be made by the Provost so long as the grievance is not against the Provost or any individual who reports directly to the Provost.
 In those situations, the President shall make the final decision.
-The Provost (or when applicable, the President) shall, within thirty days of receipt of the recommendation, provide written notice to the grievant of his/her decision concerning the grievance after consideration of the Special Review
+The Provost (or when applicable, the President) shall, within 30 days of receipt of the recommendation, provide written notice of her/his decision to the grievant, the respondent, and to the administrator who is the respondent's immediate supervisor.

-Committee's recommendation.
 That decision shall be final.

 ________________________________________________________________________________________